 Changes to the BBC Music website

-It will continue to be the place to find the best music content from across the BBC, including coverage from festivals and events across all of the radio networks.
-But, in the first half of this year, music audio and video content will have their own, dedicated homes and some functionality available here will no longer be supported.
+It continues to be the place to find the best music content from across the BBC, including coverage from festivals and events across all of the radio networks.
+But music audio and video content now have dedicated homes and functionality previously available here is no longer supported.

 Video, including programmes and performance clips, can be found in the Music category on BBC iPlayer.

 BBC News Entertainment & Arts is where you can find the latest music news.

 BBC Music Introducing continues to be the home of unsigned, undiscovered and under-the-radar music from across the UK.

 - Artist pages (including the addition or updating of artist images and bios and artist track data)